 At a special meeting called to discuss the “Right to Work” in September, 1978, the members decided to work at the polls rather than at the “Sprinkler Trade” on Election Day.
 The measure was defeated at the ballot, but resurfaced a couple years later in the Missouri Legislature.
 Once again the members took a day off work and traveled by bus joined by thousands of other union members to “March on Jefferson City”.
 The solidarity displayed that day at the Capitol kept the Right to Work (for Less) from appearing on the Missouri ballot then and the years since.

 In January, 1979, the building committee was authorized to purchase a lot on South Broadway and shortly thereafter commissioned to proceed with building a union hall.
-The Local Union still occupies that building.
 In 1990, the Local recognized the need for a training center and purchased a building located on North Broadway.
 As the sprinkler industry continued to grow in the nineties, the officers and members again recognized the need to invest in their future.
 After a lengthy search for an existing building and reviewing several proposals for a new building, the membership voted to build a new building that “they would be proud of”.
 The new 25,000 square foot building would house the union offices, hall and training facility and held its first “Official Open House” on August 30, 2006.

 Throughout the years, our members have faced adversity in one form or another.
 We have persevered with the guidance of strong leaders and the united efforts of our members.
 Under the direction of Business Managers W. Swingman, J. Geary, John Smith, E. Germer, George King, M.J.
 Geary, J. Rickaby, E. Wagner, Charles E. Green, Frank Grabowski, Rich Mussmann, Al Love, Gordon A. Lundak, Sr., and Michael R. Mahler what started with twenty-two members has grown into a strong, well respected local.
 By working together toward a common vision, a group of ordinary people have attained extraordinary goals.